Skip to main content

 📋 Overview

 cvxrisk is a Python library for portfolio risk management using convex optimization.
-It provides a flexible framework for implementing various risk models that can be used with CVXPY to solve portfolio optimization problems.
+It provides a flexible framework for implementing various risk models and solves optimization problems directly with the Clarabel conic solver — no cvxpy required.

 The library is built around an abstract Model class that standardizes the interface for different risk models, making it easy to swap between them in your optimization problems.